hocinebendou/catalogue-docs/docs/deploy.md

     mvn clean package

-Previously we showed how to run the application from within the source code folder using Maven, let's see know how to run it with using only the created JAR file:
+Previously we showed how to run the application from within the source code folder using Maven, let's see now how to run it with using only the created JAR file:

     java -Dserver.port=3000 -Dlogging.path=/var/log/h3acatalog/ -jar path_to_jar/h3acatalog-0.0.1-SNAPSHOT.jar